KIT-OSGroup/GPUAtomicContention/README.md

 - `bm_contention`, a benchmark evaluating atomic performance under contention and different memory access patterns.
 - `bm_atomics`, a benchmark evaluating specific atomic stores and a spinlock implemented using either an _Atomic Or_ or an _Atomic Compare and Swap_ operation.
-- `test_globaltimer`, a utility program to measure the rate of the globaltimer we use for measurement.
+- `test_globaltimer`, a utility program to measure the rate of the global timer we use for measurement.
 - `test_gpu_cpu_atomics`, a program to test PCIe atomics between the GPU and CPU.
 - `test_cross_gpu_atomics`, a program to test PCIe atomics between two or more GPUs.
 This program uses a shared file for synchronization and the actual test.
 - `test_barriers`, a program to test different grid layouts for maximum occupancy using a simple barrier implementation.